rehierl/node-tree-outliner/3-4-0-design-5.md

 In addition to being a subsequence, any event executed in between two nodes of a section belongs to an associated node.
 Put differently, any event in between entering a section's first and exiting a section's last node belongs to an associated node.
-That is, because (1) nodes are associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent (i.e. with regards to the first node) and unassociated node.
+That is, because (1) all nodes must be associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent (i.e. with regards to the first node) and unassociated node.

-**CLARIFICATION**
-A section always ends with the first event that belongs to an unassociated node.

-Because the default scope of a section always ends with the first exit event of an unassociated node, the only events that can be used to manually end a section before the end of its default scope is reached, are the enter events of optional unassociated nodes (note the switch in perspective: forwards vs. backwards, or formal vs. manual definition).

-**TODO** -
-that's inaccurate